ZhgChg.Li

 private var presented: UIViewController!

-//Threshold percentage to complete execution, otherwise revert
+// Threshold percentage to complete the transition; otherwise revert

 private let thredhold: CGFloat = 0.4